ra024940/Pair_trading_Cointegration/README.md

 <p align="center">
   <img src="distribution_desvio.png" alt="Logo" width="370" height="270">
 </p>
-The image above show the distribution of trades in terms Z-Score mearures (How many Standard Deviation away from the mean), we can clearly see the normal distribution curve.
+The image above shows the distribution of trades in terms Z-Score mearures (How many Standard Deviation away from the mean), we can clearly see the normal distribution curve.

 <br />
 <br />